CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     * When a Supply-chain Role creates or updates an SBOM, we call them an [SBOM Author](glossary#sbom-author--role-).
     * When a Supply-chain Role distributes an SBOM, we call them an [SBOM Distributor](glossary#sbom-distributor--role-).
     * When a Supply-chain Role consumes an SBOM, we call them an [SBOM Consumer](glossary#sbom-consumer--role-)
-* SBOM Authors may also be differentiated by the fact that they produce original (authoritative) metadata fields, or just assemble or update existing ones.
-    * When an SBOM Role is the authoritative source of some metadata, they are an [SBOM Author](glossary#sbom-author--role-).
-    * When an SBOM Role is gathering SBOM metadata from different dependencies, they are an [SBOM Assembler](glossary#sbom-assembler--role---).

 ## SBOM Roles